Skip to content

 11. Make a List

 Having a lot of things rattling around your head and taking up space on your mental to-do list can be exhausting.
-Take a few minutes to update your list, whether on paper or whichever system you choose, to free up some mental energy.
+Take a few minutes to update your list, whether on paper or on your phone or computer, to free up some mental energy.

 12. Take Regular Breaks